Rocky Mountain Fur Company: Founding

 The ad attracted ample attention; roughly 180 men signed up.
 Among those hired were Jedediah Smith and Jim Bridger.
 Later, the Sublette brothers, William and Milton, Jim Beckwourth, Hugh Glass, Thomas Fitzpatrick, David Edward Jackson, Joseph Meek, Robert Newell joined the company.
-Smith, Jackson and William Sublette bought the Company in 1826, and sold out to Bridger, Milton Sublette, Fitzpatrick and two others in 1830, at which time the enterprise was given the name by which it is most commonly referred to.
+Smith, Jackson and William Sublette bought the firm in 1826, changing its name to Smith, Jackson and William Sublette.
+They sold out to Bridger, Milton Sublette, Fitzpatrick and two others in 1830, at which time the enterprise was given the name by which it is most commonly referred to.

 The payment method was uniquely designed by Ashley.
 Leveraging employment costs, Ashley and Henry had their trappers keep half of their proceeds and forfeit the other half to management.
 In turn, Ashley and Henry would provide many of the materials needed to trap.